The Expert Tips for Planning a Solo Road Trip

 When I set off, I only have my day bag, phone, phone charger, packed cooler, pocket knife, water bottle, coffee mug, reusable utensil set, maps, itinerary, and entertainment in the cabin.

-Road tripping with out-of-state plates and a lot of belongings in view screams, “Hi, I’m not from here!”, and can invite quick grab-and-go break-ins, which can be a huge bummer.
+Road tripping with out-of-state plates and a lot of belongings in view inside the car screams, “Hi, I’m not from here!”, and can invite quick grab-and-go break-ins, which can be a huge bummer.

 Also, always bring your purse/day bag and other non-replaceable essentials with you when you stop at a restaurant, gas station, rest stop, national park, or other attraction.
 It doesn’t matter if it’s well populated or not.

 For navigation, I will use GPS on my phone periodically, but I find it’s best to write down (or take screenshots of) the main travel roads and directions before I take off to have as a back-up in case I don’t have cell phone/GPS service.